webman-php/webman-manual/resource/doc/en/attention.md

-# Programming notes
+# Programming Notes

 ## Operating System
-webman supports running on both Linux and Windows systems.
-However, due to the inability of Workerman to support multi-process settings and daemon processes on Windows, it is recommended to use Windows only for development and debugging.
-For a production environment, please use Linux.
+webman supports both Linux and Windows systems.
+However, because workerman does not support multi-process settings and daemon processes on Windows, it is recommended to use Windows only for development and debugging purposes.
+For production environments, please use Linux.

-## Startup Method
+## Startup method
-**For Linux system**, use the command `php start.php start` (debug mode) or `php start.php start -d` (daemon mode) to start.
+On Linux, use the command `php start.php start` (debug mode) or `php start.php start -d` (daemon mode) to start the server.
-**For Windows system**, run `windows.bat` or use the command `php windows.php` to start, and stop by pressing ctrl c.
-Windows system does not support commands such as stop, reload, status, and connections.
+On Windows, execute `windows.bat` or use the command `php windows.php` to start the server, and press Ctrl+C to stop it.
+Windows does not support commands such as stop, reload, status, and connections.

-## Resident Memory
+## Resident memory
-webman is a resident memory framework.
-Generally, after a PHP file is loaded into memory, it will be reused and not read from the disk again (except for template files).
-Therefore, in the production environment, business code or configuration changes need to execute `php start.php reload` to take effect.
-If there are changes to process-related configurations or installation of new composer packages, you need to restart using `php start.php restart`.
+webman is a resident memory framework, which means that once a PHP file is loaded into memory, it will be reused and not read from the disk again (except for template files).
+Therefore, in a production environment, changes to business code or configurations require executing `php start.php reload` to take effect.
+If you have changed process-related configurations or installed new composer packages, you need to restart with `php start.php restart`.

-> For development convenience, webman comes with a monitor custom process to monitor the updates of business files.
-When there are updates to business files, a reload will be automatically triggered.
-This feature is only enabled when Workerman is running in debug mode (without `-d` when starting).
-Windows users need to run `windows.bat` or `php windows.php` to enable this feature.
+> For the convenience of development, webman comes with a monitor custom process for monitoring updates to business files.
+When a business file is updated, it will automatically execute a reload.
+This feature is only enabled when workerman is running in debug mode (without the `-d` flag) and is only available for Windows users by executing `windows.bat` or `php windows.php`.

-## Output Statement
+## About output statements
-In traditional PHP-FPM projects, using functions like `echo` and `var_dump` to output data will be displayed directly on the page.
-However, in webman, these outputs are often displayed on the terminal and will not appear on the page (except for outputs in template files).
+In traditional PHP-FPM projects, using functions like `echo` or `var_dump` will directly display the data on the page.
+However, in webman, these outputs are often displayed in the terminal and not in the page (except for outputs in template files).

-## Avoid Using `exit` and `die` Statements
+## Do not execute `exit` or `die` statements
-Executing `die` or `exit` will cause the process to exit and restart, leading to the inability to respond correctly to the current request.
+Executing `die` or `exit` will cause the process to exit and restart, resulting in the current request being unable to be responded correctly.

-## Avoid Using the `pcntl_fork` Function
+## Do not execute the `pcntl_fork` function
-Creating a process using `pcntl_fork` is not allowed in webman.
+Using `pcntl_fork` to create a process is not allowed in webman.